Compact Travel Accessories and Travel Hacks From Full Time Travelers

 But these glasses fold up so flat and small that I can fit them anywhere: squeeze them in a bag, carry them in my front pocket, or toss them in Lisa’s purse when she’s not looking! 🙂

-They are compact, they look great and they work.
+They are a compact travel accessory, they look great and they work.

 I actually brought 5 pairs on our adventure because, as Lisa likes to say, ‘Matt Loses Things’.
 But so far I’ve only lost 1 pair!!